SiobanDev/BlablaMovieFront/READMED.md

 # Single Page Application

+This is a project demo that uses Vanilla JS to build a Single Page Application.

-- Create a file .env and a file .env.local
+Create a file .env and a file .env.local
-- Add the next variables to the .env.local (we have to add REACT_APP_ prefix) :
+Add the next variables to the .env.local :
 WEBSITE_URL
 BLABLAMOVIE_API_URL

-This is a project demo that uses Vanilla JS to build a Single Page Application.
+->for the URL variables, it depends on the server connexion : "Listening on ...." or the virtualhosts

+update the blablamovieApiUrl variable in the constants.js file.